impredmet/ERC5D/README.md

 # ERC4Do

 **ERC4Do** is a new standard based on the [ERC4D standard](https://ethereum-magicians.org/t/erc-4d-dimensional-token-standard-dts/21185), offering significant optimizations that reduce gas fees during the launch process.
-With Uniswap V3 integration, ERC4Do improves upon the deployment experience by focusing on gas efficiency and reduced costs.
+With Uniswap V3 integration and a fixed `tokenURI` mechanism, ERC4Do improves upon the deployment experience by focusing on gas efficiency, proper image handling for NFTs, and reduced costs.

 ## Optimized Gas Fees